PythonCharmers/python-future/docs/imports.rst

     standard_library.remove_hooks()

-It is a good idea to disable the import hooks again after use by calling ``remove_hooks()``, in order to prevent the futurized modules from being invoked inadvertently by other modules.
+It is recommended to disable the import hooks again after use by calling ``remove_hooks()``, in order to prevent the futurized modules from being invoked inadvertently by other modules.
 (Python does not automatically disable import hooks at the end of a module, but keeps them active indefinitely.)

+**Requests**: Note that the `requests <http://docs.python-requests.org>`_ library in particular is currently incompatible with the import hooks in ``future.standard_library``.
+If your code uses the import hooks feature, you must currently remove the import hooks before you (or users of your library) import ``requests``.

 The third interface avoids import hooks entirely.
 It may therefore be more robust, at the cost of less idiomatic code.
 Use it as follows::